0xhebi/BND-Recruitment-2021-CTF-Web-Security/System-Dashboard/Writeup.md

 </ul>
 <br>
 </br>
-Since I was interested in the flag, I've checked the response for that stat command which looked something like this:
+Since I was interested in the flag, I've checked the response for that stat command which looked something like this:<br>
 <blockquote>
 <pre>
 # stat /app/flag.txt